A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

-Two of our galaxies, ZF-8197 and ZF-3651 show prominent emission lines.
-Based on their \OIII/\Hbeta\ flux ratios, we cannot rule out Active Galactic Nuclei powering the emission lines of these galaxies \citep{Juneau2014a}.
-The continua of all galaxies are detected at a median S/N of $>10$.
-While the resolution of NIRSpec Prism observations is too low to constrain detailed element abundant patterns through absorption lines, we can clearly see spectral signatures of \Hbeta\ and \Hgamma\ in absorption.
-Dusty interlopes can contaminate photometric selection of quiescent galaxies \citep{Antwi-Danso2022a}, however, with our NIRSpec Prism observations we can confirm that none of our photometrically selected galaxies are $z\sim2$ dusty interlopers.
+With the exception of 3D-EGS-18996, the continua of all galaxies are detected at a median S/N of $>18$.
+While the resolution of NIRSpec/Prism observations is too low to constrain detailed element abundant patterns through absorption lines, some galaxies such as ZF-UDS-4347 show spectral signatures of hydrogen absorption such as \Hbeta\ and \Hgamma.
+Dusty interlopes at $z\sim2$ can contaminate photometric selection of quiescent galaxies \citep{Antwi-Danso2022a}, however, with our NIRSpec/Prism observations we can confirm that none of our photometrically selected galaxies are $z\sim2$ dusty interlopers.

 In Figure \ref{fig:spectra_inset} we also show the ground based Keck/MOSFIRE \citep{McLean2012} spectra obtained for two of the galaxies to compare with our new JWST observations.\textbf{} The native resolution of MOSFIRE is $R\sim3000$.
-S18 binned the spectra to $\sim10$ resolution elements to increase the continuum S/N. Given our NIRSpec/Prism observations have a much lower resolution of $R\lesssim100$ at $\lambda_{obs}\sim2 \mu m$ (where the Balmer break falls), we rebin the MOSFIRE spectra to 250\AA\ bins to accurately compare with our NIRSpec observations.
+S18 binned the spectra to $\sim10$ resolution elements to increase the continuum S/N. Given our NIRSpec/Prism observations have a much lower resolution of $R\lesssim100$ at $\lambda_{obs}\sim2~\mu m$ (where the Balmer break falls), we rebin the MOSFIRE spectra to 250 \AA\ bins to accurately compare with our NIRSpec observations.

-ZF-8197 has strong \OIIId\ doublet detection that falls within the MOSFIRE-$K$ band.
-Thus, S18 obtained a confident redshift confirmation with an on-source exposure time of $\sim7h$ reaching an emission line S/N of $\sim12$.
-Even though MOSFIRE observations reached a continuum S/N of $\sim16$ with 70\AA\ spectral binning, it was not possible to obtain signatures of absorption lines.
+ZF-UDS-8197 has strong \OIIId\ doublet detection that falls within the MOSFIRE-$K$ band.
+Thus, S18 obtained a confident redshift confirmation with an on-source exposure time of $\sim7$~h reaching an emission line S/N of $\sim12$.
+Even though MOSFIRE observations reached a continuum S/N of $\sim16$ with 70~\AA\ spectral binning, it was not possible to obtain signatures of absorption lines.
 Given the Balmer break largely falls within the atmospheric cutoff between $H$ and $K$ bands, it was not possible to confirm the post-starburst nature of this galaxy.
 However, with our new NIRSpec observations we are able to observe the Balmer break and other strong emission lines such as \Halpha\ and \SII.